canonical/dqlite/README.md

 cd ..
 ```

-Once all required libraries are installed, to in order to build the dqlite
+Once all the required libraries are installed, in order to build the dqlite
-shared library itself you can run:
+shared library itself, you can run:

 ```
 autoreconf -i